khrona/awesomium-wiki/tutorials/tutorial-1-hello-awesomium.md

 ##### Wait Until the Page Has Finished Loading

+Now we need to wait for the view to finish loading the page.
+The easiest way to do this is to loop until `WebView::IsLoading` returns false.
+It's important that you always call `WebCore::Update` within your update loop to give the framework a chance to dispatch events.

 {% highlight cpp %}
 // Wait for our WebView to finish loading while (view->IsLoading())